 Benefits :

-- Effectiveness: This method is effective for those looking for quick relief from symptoms like pain or anxiety.
+- Effectiveness: This method is effective for those seeking rapid relief from symptoms such as pain or anxiety.

 Disadvantages:

-- Effects on lung health: Smoking, regardless of the substance, can have adverse effects on the health of the lungs and respiratory tract.
+- Effects on lung health: Smoking, regardless of the substance, can have adverse effects on lung and respiratory health.

-- Smell: CBD smoke can have a strong odor, similar to cannabis, which may not be discreet.
+- Odor: CBD smoke can have a strong odor, similar to that of cannabis, which may not be discreet.

-Warning: In France, it is prohibited to smoke it.
+Warning: In France, it is illegal to smoke it.

 Benefits :